Yohan Beschi

 Finally, our unique AWS Lambda would do exactly what would our application on an EC2 instance:

-• Handle errors
+- Handle errors

-• Compute the language to use and return the appropriate HTML pages (along with a Set-Cookie header to avoid guessing the language for the subsequent requests or if the user choose one explicitly)
+header to avoid guessing the language for the subsequent requests or if the user choose one explicitly) - Handle the forms using the appropriate libraries

 A word of advice.
 Do not send more than one request at a time to an AWS API Gateway to display a single HTML page.
 And of course do not serve all static resources through AWS Lambda.
 Today, even a simple website need many resources.
 Therefore, a browser usually retrieves the main resource (an HTML page), then parses the document to build a DOM and collect all the other resources needed to display the page correctly.
 Once collected, if the resources are not deferred, the browser is going to make HTTP requests in parallel to retrieve them.
 Which means that for 10 resources, 10 AWS Lambda instances will be launched for a single user.